Background pattern

 • You need to use a higher dose than recommended.

-• You are using the medication for reasons other than those prescribed, such as "to stay calm" or "to help you sleep."
+• You are using the medicine for reasons other than those prescribed, for example, "to calm down" or "to help you sleep".

-• You have made repeated and unsuccessful attempts to stop using the medication or control its use.
+• You have made repeated unsuccessful attempts to stop using the medicine or control your use of it.

-• You feel unwell when you stop using the medication, and you feel better once you take it again ("withdrawal symptoms").
+• You feel unwell when you stop using the medicine, and you feel better once you start taking it again ("withdrawal symptoms").

-Withdrawal symptoms from stopping Fentanilo Aurovitas Spain
+Withdrawal symptoms when stopping Fentanilo Aurovitas Spain

-Other medications and Fentanilo Aurovitas Spain
+Other medicines and Fentanilo Aurovitas Spain

-Especially, inform your doctor or pharmacist if you are taking:
+In particular, tell your doctor or pharmacist if you are taking:

-• Some antihistamines, especially those that cause drowsiness (such as chlorpheniramine, clemastine, ciproheptadine, diphenhydramine, or hydroxyzine).
+• Some antihistamines, especially those that cause drowsiness (such as chlorpheniramine, clemastine, ciproheptadine, diphenhydramine or hydroxyzine).

 • Some antibiotics used to treat infections (such as erythromycin or clarithromycin).

-• Medications used to treat HIV infection (such as ritonavir).
+• Medicines used to treat HIV infection (such as ritonavir).

-• Medications to treat tuberculosis (such as rifampicin).
+• Medicines used to treat tuberculosis (such as rifampicin).

 Using fentanyl with antidepressants